-The Donnybrook stream flows approximately 420m to the west of the proposed development, however there are no watercourses or drains present on-site through which pollutants can be transmitted to the watercourse and subsequently discharged to Cork Harbour during construction or operation.
+Two streams to the east (EPA Code - 19L44) and west (EPA Code - 19D05) of the proposed development from part of the Moneygurney river catchment.
+However, there are no watercourses or drains present on-site through which pollutants can be transmitted to the watercourse and subsequently discharged to Cork Harbour during construction or operation.
 The Site is too distant from the SPA for construction works to cause disturbance or displacement of birds which are the species of conservation interest for Cork Harbour SPA (Table 1).
-The Site is approximately 0.8 ha of low value greenfield development and does not offer habitats suitable for birds which may forage terrestrially, for example on grasslands outside the SPA boundary, such as curlew or lapwing.
+The Site is approximately 5.43ha of low value greenfield development and does not offer habitats suitable for birds which may forage terrestrially, for example on grasslands outside the SPA boundary, such as curlew or lapwing.

-Given the distance between the Site and the Cork Harbour SPA, it is not likely that birds will be negatively impacted by noise or activity during construction or operation of the proposed development.
+Given the distance between the Site and the Cork Harbour SPA, it is unlikely that birds will be negatively impacted by noise or activity during construction or operation of the proposed development.

 The proposed development will connect to existing services, including the existing foul water networks.
-The storm water system for the development will involve a network of underground pipelines and manholes discharging to the storm sewer on Donnybrook Hill via an attenuation system, which will be fitted with flow control devices to ensure no increase in peak flows and an oil interceptor to remove any traces of oil washed off road surfaces.
-The existing foul sewer network will be upgraded to accommodate the proposed development subject following detailed design survey and investigations as requested by Uisce Eireann.
+The storm water system for the development will involve a network of underground pipelines and manholes discharging to the storm sewer on the adjoining public roads, which will be fitted with flow control devices to ensure no increase in peak flows and an oil interceptor to remove any traces of oil washed off road surfaces.